 • Business trust units

 So as to enjoy concessional rate benefits under this section, the holding period of the assets has to be greater than 12 months.
-THe tax that is payable on the total income is 10% if it exceeds Rs.1 lakh.
+The tax that is payable on the total income is 12.5% if it exceeds ₹1.25 Lakhs.
+This increased exemption limit will apply for FY 2024-25 and subsequent years.
 Surcharge and education cess will be applicable on the gains taxable.

 In the case of a HUF or an individual, the taxation of a resident is very different.
 In case the net income is reduced the Long-Term Capital Gain (LTCG) below the exemption cap, then the LTCG will reduce by such amount.